BorisMorel/DrupalWebdav/README.md

 ```

 **Note:**
 `sharing` is the name of my drupal node_type.
-You MUST define this node into Drupal and you MUST added a file_upload field.
+You MUST define this node into Drupal and you MUST add a file_upload field.

 #### Many entrypoints